dbissell6/DFIR/Explorations+Reflections/Explorations+Reflections5.md

 The bloods felt good but they were on cyberdefenders, I think there are more and better players on HTB.
 I anticipate i will get that same rush again if I get a blood on HTB.

+### Veni, Vidi, Vivi in the box

+When i began i had set a goal of being able to do the easys year one, med year 2, hard 3, insane 4.
+The year began with me meeting my goal, and exceeding it sometimes.
+It hasnt been easy, but i have been able to complete every sherlocks.
+During the tinsel challenge I was close to blooding 2 of the challs.
+My confidence is higher, still not 100% tho, similar to the week after I got the first blood, has it been a fluke?

 ### Help

 #### no jq